 Our current understanding of the response of CAT to climate change has been summarized by Williams and Joshi (2016) and is part of a package of work being carried out in the burgeoning research area of climate impacts on aviation (e.g., Coffel & Horton, 2015; Irvine et al., 2016; Karnauskas et al., 2011; Williams, 2016, 2017; Williams & Joshi, 2013).
 In particular, Williams and Joshi (2013) used climate model simulations to diagnose 21 different CAT indices and thereby study how a doubling of the atmospheric carbon dioxide (CO_2) concentration could impact the amount of CAT on transatlantic flights in winter at 200 hPa.
 The north Atlantic flight corridor is one of the busiest in the world, with more than 300 flights per day in each direction (Irvine et al., 2013).
-From the 21-member ensemble of CAT indices, Williams and Joshi (2013) calculated a 10-40% increase in the median strength of CAT and a 40-170% increase in the frequency of occurrence of MOG CAT in this region, in the doubled- CO_2 simulation compared to a preindustrial control run.
+From the 21-member ensemble of CAT indices, Williams and Joshi (2013) calculated a 10-40% increase in the median strength of CAT and a 40-170% increase in the frequency of occurrence of MOG CAT in this region, in the doubled-CO2 simulation compared to a preindustrial control run.
 This was the first study to calculate how climate change may impact CAT in the future.
 Williams (2017) subsequently extended the calculations to study the individual responses of light, moderate, and severe turbulence, finding large and significant increases in each case.

-The present paper builds on these previous studies by using a current-generation climate model to calculate for the first time how the various strength categories of CAT are projected to change in different geographic regions across the globe, at multiple flight levels, and in all seasons.
-The methodology is stated in section 2, the results are presented in section 3, and the paper concludes with a discussion in section 4.
+Storer et al. (2017) have recently built on these previous studies by using a currentgeneration climate model to calculate for the first time how the various strength categories of CAT are projected to change in different geographic regions across the globe, at multiple flight levels, and in all seasons.
+This extended abstract describes the study by Storer et al. (2017).

-2. Methodology
+Methodology

-We use climate simulations that were performed with the Met Office Hadley Centre HadGEM2-ES model (Jones et al., 2011), which forms part of the fifth Coupled Model Intercomparison Project (CMIP5) ensemble (Taylor et al., 2012).
+We use climate simulations that were performed with the Met Office Hadley Centre HadGEM2-ES model (Jones et al., 2011), which forms part of the fifth Coupled Model Inter-comparison Project (CMIP5) ensemble (Taylor et al., 2012).
 This is the only CMIP5 model for which 6-hourly output fields have been archived on a suitable set of upper-tropospheric and lower-stratospheric pressure levels.
 The 6-hourly snapshots resolve the diurnal cycle and are therefore expected to provide a better representation of wind shear than the daily mean CMIP3 fields used by Williams and Joshi (2013) and Williams (2017).
-The multiple pressure levels make it possible to calculate the vertical wind shear using second-order centered finite differences at both 200 hPa and 250 hPa, which correspond to typical cruising altitudes of approximately 12 km (39,000 ft or FL390) and 10 km

-(34,000 ft or FL340), respectively.
-The atmosphere model has a horizontal grid spacing of 1.25° in latitude and 1.875° in longitude, giving 192×144 grid boxes globally, which is finer than the 2.0° by 2.5° CMIP3 model used by Williams and Joshi (2013) and Williams (2017).
+The multiple pressure levels make it possible to calculate the vertical wind shear using second-order centered finite differences at both 200 hPa and 250 hPa, which correspond to typical cruising altitudes of approximately 12 km (39,000 ft or FL390) and 10 km (34,000 ft or FL340), respectively.
+The atmosphere model has a horizontal grid spacing of 1.25° in latitude and 1.875° in longitude, giving 192 × 144 grid boxes globally, which is finer than the 2.0° by 2.5° CMIP3 model used by Williams and Joshi (2013) and Williams and Joshi (2013) and Williams (2017).